CCurl/c4/README.md

 - There is a Visual Studio solution file, **c4.sln** (either 32- or 64-bit)
 ### Linux and other similar systems
 - There is a makefile.
-- The default architecture is 32-bits.
+- The default architecture is 64-bits.
 That is a little faster on my systems.
-- 32-bit: use 'make'
+- 64-bit: use 'make'
-- 64-bit: use 'ARCH=64 make'
+- 32-bit: use 'ARCH=32 make'

 ## c4 memory usage
-c4 provides a single memory area with size 'mem-sz' (see c4.h, MEM_SZ).
+c4 provides a single memory area with size 'mem-sz' (see c4.h, **MEM_SZ**).
 - It is divided into 3 areas as follows **[CODE][VARS][Dictionary]**.
 - The **CODE** area is an array of OPCODEs starting at the beginning of the memory.
 - The **VARS** area is defined to begin at address **&memory[CODE_SLOTS*WC_SZ]**.
 - The **Dictionary** starts at the end and grows downward.
-- The size of the CODE area is 'code-sz' (see c4.h, CODE_SLOTS).
+- The size of the CODE area is 'code-sz' (see c4.h, **CODE_SLOTS**).
 - `here` is an offset into the **CODE** area, the next slot to be allocated.
 - `last` is the address of the most recently created word.
 - `vhere` is the address of the first free byte the **VARS** area.